MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 #### Installation using Windows PowerShell DSC

-You can automate agent installation and configuration for a Windows computer by using Windows PowerShell Desired State Configuration (DSC), Windows PowerShell, the AzureConnectedMachine DSC Module, and a service principal for onboarding.
+You can automate agent installation and configuration for a Windows computer by using:
+- Windows PowerShell Desired State Configuration (DSC)
+- Windows PowerShell
+- The PowerShell AzureConnectedMachine DSC Module
+- A service principal for onboarding

 For more information, see [How to install the Connected Machine agent using Windows PowerShell DSC][onboard-dsc].

 ### Manage VM extensions